PlumpMath/DEMO/README.md

 ==Notes==

-This game has "Interactive Soundscape" technology.

-The game thus lets you choose the music and sounds you feel most suitable via playing it in the background using winamp (Other similar programs are usable but have worse UI)

-Thus if in need to fudge a review score, you can play the Yo Noid 2 soundtrack for a 10/10 or you could play the soundtrack to Yoshi's new island to justify a 0/10 without even playing the game

-==

 Sometimes the soldier enemies will get very scared at your prescence and stop moving.
 Even when you leave their cone of vision.